IBM/spectrum-installs/wmla/1.2.2/README.md

 * *ANACONDA_AIRGAP_INSTALL*: Enable airgap installation.
 * *ANACONDA_AIRGAP_DISTRIBUTION_NAME*: Anaconda distribution to use to create the conda environments.
 * *ANACONDA_DISTRIBUTION_NAME_TO_ADD*: New Anaconda distribution to download, which will be added to WMLA.

+Also the value of *ANACONDA_DIR* needs to be the same as what it will be on the target cluster, because there are some absolute path in the conda environment files.

 #### 4.4.3.
 Download and prepare required files
 In order to download Anaconda distribution and create the conda environments, execute the following script on a server with Internet access, which has the same architecture (x86_64 or ppc64le) than the target environment, and where the user defined in *CLUSTERADMIN* of *conf/parameters.inc* exists: